- What Is The Dawn Wall?

 Lucky for Kevin, Tommy didn’t have many offers.
 “He was the only one interested, everyone else thought I was crazy” Tommy once stated.

 Tommy also knew Kevin’s experience in bouldering would bring a different dynamic to the project.
 The guys teamed up for the first time in October 2009 and started working on the hardest multi-pitch in the world.

 Dawn Wall Route

 In 2007, Tommy started looking for any features or cracks he could piece together in a desperate attempt to find a way up the elusive blank sections of rock.

-He spent years, mostly alone, practising beta, cleaning rock and drilling bolts wherever needed.
-It wasn’t until about 2010, three years after starting the project, Tommy came up with the Dawn wall route.
+He spent years – mostly alone – practicing beta, cleaning rock, and drilling bolts wherever needed.
+It wasn’t until about 2010, three years after starting the project, that Tommy came up with the Dawn Wall route.

 As Adam explained the pitch to Black Diamond “It took me a lot of time, skin, frustration, and swearing to finally find a satisfying sequence, but I was exhausted and my skin was thrashed.
 I still gave it another go that night, slipped on the first boulder problem, but then continued to the anchor, which gave me a lot of confidence that next time it should work out.”

 Pitch 15, a 5.14d traverse, is another equally frustrating section of the route and one of the hardest pitches on the Dawn Wall route.
 This was a section neither Tommy nor Kevin had successfully completed whilst training.
 Both guys had spent over 100 days and thousands of attempts on this pitch, without a single successful attempt before their final push.